-Having satisfactorily completed the above, the applicant should contact the Insurance Directorate Authorisations Team (by emailing insurance@centralbank.ie) to arrange a preliminary meeting to discuss the application.
-The Authorisation Team will endeavour to provide feedback on the application at the preliminary meeting.
+Initially, the applicant should contact the Insurance Authorisation team for a preliminary meeting to discuss the application.
+The Authorisation team will endeavour to provide feedback on any aspect of the application.

-Subsequent to a preliminary meeting, the information requirements outlined in the relevant application for authorisation checklist must be provided to the Central Bank in support of an application.
-All of the listed information must be provided in order to constitute a complete authorisation application.
+Subsequent to a preliminary meeting, the information requirements outlined in the checklist must be provided to the Central Bank in support of an application.
+All of the listed information must be provided in order to constitute a complete insurance/reinsurance application.
 The checklist does not purport to comprehensively refer to all pertinent information regarding an application and the applicant should expand on the required information, where necessary, according to the specific nature of the proposed business.